 Performance Safety and Design - CCFE (2L)

 - Radiological hazards and waste products

-- Fusion in the market and timescale to fusion
+- Fusion in the market and timescale to commercial fusion plant

 - Designing a fusion power plant

 - Thermal Reactor Systems (High Temperature Gas-cooled Reactors)

 - Fusion: Plasma Physics and Reactor Engineering

 Group project (3-4 students) researching into a particular advanced reactor design.

 This part will be assessed by a group presentation to the rest of the class.